 Threatening Those Who Disagree With Him

 1. Monckton has threatened to instigate academic misconduct investigations and/or libel suits against several professors who have exposed his misrepresentations.
 The list so far includes Naomi Oreskes, John Abraham, and myself.
 He has even threatened a libel suit against John Abraham.
 UPDATE: Monckton has now threatened to extend the libel suit to include Scott Mandia.
 Here is Scott’s reply.
 UPDATE: John Abraham tells me that Monckton has threatened lawsuits against him several more times, and Monckton has also threatened me, once again.
 He also wrote my university administration to tell them I was mentally imbalanced, and that I had been sending him “hate mail”.
 Well, at least the second part is false. ;-) UPDATE: He also tried to get Tony Press (U. Tasmania) fired.
 UPDATE: Monckton also lodged a complaint at a New Zealand university against professors Jonathan Boston, David Frame, and Jim Renwick for “academic fraud” and libel.
 The university investigated the complaint, then blew it off.
 But before the verdict was in, Monckton threatened to sic the police on the university if they were to… you know… blow him off.
 I’m sure the police have an entire unit on the case as I write this.
 UPDATE: When a philosophy professor at the Rochester Institute of Technology, Lawrence Torcello, wrote an article saying it ought to be against the law to knowingly spread disinformation about climate change for profit, Monckton led the charge to send letters to the university administration asking for Torcello to be disciplined/fired because Torcello was allegedly attacking free speech and academic freedom.
 The funny part about this one is Monckton’s flagrant hypocrisy.
 Not too long ago, he threatened to have IPCC Chairman Rajendra Pachauri jailed for fraud (see #9 below) and whipped up an Australian crowd, chanting about having all the corrupt climate scientists jailed.
 UPDATE: Now Monckton is even threatening his fellow climate contrarians (Leif Svalgaard and Willis Eschenbach) with lawsuits and trying to get them fired from academic jobs.
 And he’s probably threatening to threaten me, again.
 We’ll see.
+UPDATE: Svalgaard hasn’t heard back from Monckton.
+In fact, Monckton keeps claiming (to others) on the Internet that he is going to sic his lawyers on me for Lord Monckton’s Rap Sheet, but miraculously, I haven’t been contacted by his lawyers, either.

 2. He launched a complaint to the Press Complaints Commission in the UK against The Guardian because of a column George Monbiot wrote about Monckton’s antics.
 The PCC threw out the complaint.
 In a bizarre twist, George Monbiot reported that someone claiming to be Monckton and using Monckton’s IP address had tried to edit his Wikipedia page to falsely claim that he had won a £50,000 settlement from The Guardian because of Monbiot’s article.